maxdetal/Motatel/README.md

 When Karabiner-Elements opens:

 1. Follow the setup instructions shown by Karabiner.
-2. Approve the requested macOS permissions.
+2. Approve every requested macOS permission.
 3. Return to Terminal.
 4. Press **Enter** when the Motatel installer asks you to continue.